Motley Fool Review

 In 2002, the company officially launched the Stock Advisor service.
 The goal was simple – give casual investors the resources they need to beat the market.
 In the spirit of simplicity, the program made it incredibly simple for beginner investors to achieve phenomenal returns.
 Stock Advisor members would receive two stock recommendations each month.
 All they had to do was sit back, relax, and watch their portfolios grow.

 As of today, the program operates in the same exact way.
 Stock Advisor members get alerts to buy stocks that are set up for explosive growth.
-We’re going to take a look at just how good these stock alerts are, but first, let’s take a look at the team behind the Stock Advisor program.
+As part of our Motley Fool Stock Advisor review, We’re going to take a look at just how good these stock alerts are, but first, let’s take a look at the team behind the Stock Advisor program.

 Stock Advisor Team: Tom and David Gardner

-Investment advice is only as credible as the source.
+Investment advice and stock research are only as credible as the source.
 If Warren Buffett tells you to buy a stock, you buy it.
 If your coworker tells you to buy a stock, you should probably do your own research first.

 So, who exactly is giving the stock recommendations at the Motley Fool?

 The Gardner Brothers became a dominant force in the financial world for one main reason – they knew how to speak the language of the people.
 Investing in the stock market can seem complicated and intimidating to many people.
 Reading financial books can be boring and listening to complex investment advice can be overwhelming.
 The Gardner brothers are aware of this and they have a way of making investing fun and simple.

 Of course, Tom Gardner and David Gardner also have an incredible track record to back them up.
 We’re going to take an in-depth look at this record later in our Motley Fool review.
 For now, let’s take a quick look at the program’s pricing.